survivejs/react-book/manuscript/00_introduction.md

 * Twitter - @survivejs or poke me directly using @bebraw
 * Email - bebraw@gmail.com

+In addition I have tried to cover some common issues at the `Troubleshooting` chapter.
+That will be expanded as problems are revealed.

 ## Acknowledgments

 This book wouldn't have been possible without these individuals.
 They all helped to make it better, each in their own way.
 Thanks guys!